Jamiscus/FZMM-Mod/README.md

 - Invisible glow item frame
 - Special name tags with the description of use for each one
 - Unobtainable paints (1.19+)
-- Petrified oak slab (removed from creative inventory in 1.19.3)
+- Ender dragon and wither spawn eggs

 <img src="docs/images/operator_utilities.png" alt="Unobtainable items" width="300">

-Note: the items op tab must be enabled in the vanilla configuration in order to view it.
+**Note**: the items op tab must be enabled in the vanilla configuration in order to view it.

 #### Useful block states